m1gwings/summaries/swe-2/cheatsheet.md

 ...
 ```
 the code above works for any value of `x` but `-20`.
-For this reason we need to perfrom verification in severl phases during the entire development process.
+For this reason we need to perfrom verification in several phases during the entire development process.
 A model which comprehends the various verification (and validation) stages that we have to perform is the V model.

 </div>